Warbo/nix-eval/README.md

 # Limitations

- - Since evaluation takes place in a separate GHC process, there can be no sharing of data (unless you provide a separate mechanism like a FIFO)
+ - Since evaluation takes place in a separate GHC process, there can be no sharing of data outside the strings provided (unless you provide a separate mechanism like a FIFO)
  - Expressions are wrapped in `putStr`, so the expression must be a `String`.
    You may need to marshall your data into a form which is more amenable to serialising/deserialising via `String`.